Xirlorm-G/Odin-rps/README.md

-#Rock Paper Scissors,
+# Rock Paper Scissors,
-theOdinProject assignment
+An assignment from theodinproject.com, A rock paper scissors game.